sporksmith/walking-onions-wip/specs/05-extending-circuits.md

   [02] -- Full_SNIP -- an entire SNIP that was used in an attempt to
           extend the circuit.
-This must match the client's provided index.
+This must match the client's provided index position.

   [03] -- Extra_SNIP -- an entire SNIP that was not used to extend
           the circuit, but which the client requested anyway.
-This can be sent back from the extending relay when the client specifies multiple indices.
+This can be sent back from the extending relay when the client specifies multiple index positions, or uses a nonzero "nth" value in their `snip_index_pos` link specifier.

-  [04] -- SNIP_Request -- a 32-bit index number, or a single zero
+  [04] -- SNIP_Request -- a 32-bit index position, or a single zero
           byte, sent away from the client.
 If the byte is 0, the originator does not want a SNIP.
 Otherwise, the originator does want a SNIP containing the router and the specified index.
 Other values are unspecified.

-          By default, EXTENDED2 cells are sent with a SNIP iff the EXTENDED2 cell used a snip_index link specifier, and CREATED2 cells are not sent with a SNIP.
+By default, EXTENDED2 cells are sent with a SNIP iff the EXTENDED2 cell used a `snip_index_pos` link specifier, and CREATED2 cells are not sent with a SNIP.

 ### New link specifiers

-We add a new link specifier type [XX hex id here] for a router index, using the following coding for its contents:
+We add a new link specifier type for a router index, using the following coding for its contents:

     /* Using trunnel syntax here. */
-    struct snip_index {
+    struct snip_index_pos {
         u32 index_id; // which index is it?
-        u8 nth; // how many indices should be skipped/included?
+        u8 nth; // how many SNIPs should be skipped/included?
-        u8 index[]; // extends to the end of the link specifier.
+        u8 index_pos[]; // extends to the end of the link specifier.
     }

-The "index" field can be longer or shorter than the actual width of the router index.
+The `index_pos` field can be longer or shorter than the actual width of the router index.
 If it is too long, it is truncated.
-If it is too short, it is extended with zero-valued byte.
+If it is too short, it is extended with zero-valued bytes.

 Any number of these link specifiers may appear in an EXTEND cell.
 If there is more then one, then they should appear in order of client preference; the extending relay may extend to any of the listed routers.

 This link specifier SHOULD NOT be used along with IPv4, IPv6, RSA ID, or Ed25519 ID link specifiers.
-Relays receiving such a link along with a snip_index link specifier SHOULD reject the entire EXTEND request.
+Relays receiving such a link specifier along with a `snip_index_pos` link specifier SHOULD reject the entire EXTEND request.

-If `nth` is nonzero, then link specifier means "the n'th SNIP after the one defined by the SNIP index."
+If `nth` is nonzero, then link specifier means "the n'th SNIP after the one defined by the SNIP index position."
 A relay MAY reject this request if `nth` is greater than 4.
-If the relay does not reject this request, then it MUST include all snips between `index` and the one that was actually used in an Extra_Snip extension.
+If the relay does not reject this request, then it MUST include all snips between `index_pos` and the one that was actually used in an Extra_Snip extension.
 (Otherwise, the client would not be able to verify that it had gotten the correct SNIP.)

 > I've avoided use of CBOR for these types, under the assumption that we'd
 > like to use CBOR for directory stuff, but no more.
 We already have